-- 14.1.
-If the Head of School is satisfied that bullying did take place, the pupil/student will be helped to understand the consequences of their actions and warned that there must be no further incidents. - 14.2.
-The Head of School informs the pupil/student of the type of sanction to be used in this instance (detentions, service-based activities, etc.) and future sanctions if the bullying continues. - 14.3.
-If possible, the Head of School will attempt reconciliation and will obtain a genuine apology from the bully.
+- 15.1.
+If the headteacher is satisfied that bullying did take place, the pupil/student will be helped to understand the consequences of their actions and warned that there must be no further incidents. - 15.2.
+The headteacher informs the pupil/student of the type of sanction to be used in this instance and future sanctions if the bullying continues. - 15.3.
+If possible, the headteacher will attempt reconciliation and will obtain a genuine apology from the bully.
 This will either be in writing to the victim (and/or witnesses if appropriate), or face-to-face, but only with the victim's full consent.
-Discretion is used here; victims will never feel pressured into a face-to-face meeting with the bully. - 14.4.
-The perpetrator is made to realise, by speaking regularly with their class teacher, that some pupil/students do not appreciate the distress they are causing, and that they should change their behaviour. - 14.5.
-Parents are informed of bullying incidents and what action is being taken. - 14.6.
-The Head of School informally monitors the pupils involved over the next half-term.
+Discretion is used here; victims will never feel pressured into a face-to-face meeting with the bully. - 15.4.
+The perpetrator is helped to realise, by having regular meetings with a trusted adult at the academy (e.g. class teacher, teaching assistant or member of the pastoral team), that some pupil/students do not appreciate the distress they are causing, and that they should change their behaviour. - 15.5.
+Parents are informed of bullying incidents and what action is being taken. - 15.6.
+The phase leader and head of school informally monitor the pupils involved over the next half-term.

-15. Support
+16. Support

-- 15.1.
-If the pupil/student visits the pastoral support assistant, they informally check whether the bullying has stopped. - 15.2.
-For a month after the initial complaint of bullying, the class teacher holds an informal discussion, on a weekly basis, to check whether the bullying has stopped. - 15.3.
-If necessary, group dynamics are broken up by members of staff by assigning places in classes.

-- 15.4.
-The victim is encouraged to tell a trusted adult in academy if bullying is repeated. - 15.5.
-The victim is encouraged to broaden their friendship groups by joining lunchtime or after-academy club or activity. - 15.6.
-The academy, particularly the DSL, will work with the victim to build resilience, e.g. by offering emotional therapy. - 15.7.
+- 16.1.
+If the pupil/student visits the pastoral support, the pastoral support informally checks whether the bullying has stopped. - 16.2.
+For an agreed period after the initial complaint of bullying, the class teacher or member of the pastoral team holds an informal discussion, on a weekly basis, to check whether the bullying has stopped. - 16.3.
+The phase leader holds a formal meeting, on at least a monthly basis, to check whether the bullying has stopped these formal meetings will continue to take place once a month until the phase leader and victim are confident the bullying has stopped. - 16.4.
+If necessary, group dynamics are broken up by members of staff by assigning places in classes. - 16.5.
+The victim is encouraged to tell a trusted adult in the academy if bullying is repeated. - 16.6.
+The victim is encouraged to broaden their friendship groups by joining clubs or activities. - 16.7.
+The academy, particularly the DSL and pastoral team, will work with the victim to build resilience. - 16.8.
 The academy realises that bullying may be an indication of underlying mental health issues.
-Perpetrators will be required to attend a mandatory counselling session, to assist with any underlaying mental health or emotional wellbeing issues. - 15.8.
+Perpetrators will be required to have a mandatory meeting with a member of the pastoral

+- team, to assist with any underlying mental health or emotional wellbeing issues. - 16.9.
 The academy will work with the perpetrator regarding any underlaying mental health or emotional wellbeing problems.

-16. Follow-up support
+17. Follow-up support